MicroEJ/docs/Trainings/trainingDebugHardfault.rst

 * A device incorrectly initialized or misconfigured.
 * ...

-When the HardFault occurs in the Core Engine task, one of its internal structures may be corrupted (such as the Managed heap or Threads stacks).
+When the HardFault occurs in the Core Engine task, one of its internal structures may be corrupted (such as the Managed Heap or Threads stacks).
 Add ``LLMJVM_checkIntegrity`` call in checkpoints of the BSP code to identify the timeslot of the memory corruption.
 Typically, you can check a native with: